CodeInLine/ModularMatrixInverse/README.md

 # ModularMatrixInverse

-## Calculate the inverse matrix of a particular square matrix under a specified module.
+## Calculate the inverse matrix under a specified module.